764 (organization): Sextortion

 The network is most present on Discord and Telegram.
+It also operates on various gaming platforms, where perpetrator tactics include contacting minors via the in-game chat, masquerading as minors, and offering in-game currency to establish trust.
+Network members have also initiated contact with minors on social media platforms such as Instagram, TikTok, and Snapchat.
+Once contact is established, members may shift the communication to forums like Discord or Telegram before escalating abuse and facilitating extortion.

 Its members try to obtain compromising data from their victims, often in the form of nude images.
 They use various methods, such as hacking, sextortion, and blackmail, to acquire this data, which is then used for extortion.
 Some victims are coerced into self-harm, including cases where children were forced to carve their tormentor's online nickname into their skin, which is called "cutsigning" or "fansigning" (a form of branding to show their subjugation by the group).
 Other children were manipulated into flushing their heads in toilets, torturing and killing their pets, attacking their siblings, killing themselves, or carrying out mass shootings.
 Several cases of attempted or completed suicides among victims are documented, some deliberately induced by the perpetrators.

 The German Federal Criminal Police Office has warned about these perpetrators' methods.
 A Canadian victim of 764 described feeling loved by the perpetrators and said, "I was a lost soul and found serenity and comfort in the familiarity of the abuse."

 The perpetrators' motives are cited as sadism and misanthropy, though extorted child pornography has also been sold on the darknet.
 The FBI identified minors aged eight to seventeen as the target group.
 Additionally, members of the LGBTQ+ community, ethnic minorities, and people with mental health issues, particularly depression and suicidality, are focal points for the perpetrators.